Flawless Physio Logo

 Top 5 Mistakes After Knee Replacement

-1. No Being Prepared For Limitations After Surgery
+1. Not Being Prepared For Limitations After Surgery

-After this major surgery, there will be significant pain and functional restriction for a significant period of time.
-Certainly weeks, and more often months following the surgery.
-You will not be able to drive for at least 6 weeks after surgery and you will not be able to climb stairs initially.
+You will not be able to drive for at least 6 weeks after surgery, and you will not be able to climb stairs initially.
 It is imperative to have a plan for how you will manage during this period.
 This includes simple practicalities such as:

 • Will you need additional help if you live alone?